 - Terms and conditions

 - Contacts and guidance

 DfID, MRC and the Wellcome Trust each have a strong history of supporting research that aims to improve health in low and middle income countries.
-The three partner agencies share the view that in order to have maximum impact on health we need to work together to provide evidence of the best interventions and tools.
-Pooling resources will bring the necessary funds and experience together to achieve implementable results which address health problems affecting low and middle income countries.
-Together we will invest up to a total of £12 million for this third call.
+The three partner agencies share the view that in order to have maximum impact on health we need to work together to provide evidence of the best, and most appropriate interventions.
+Pooling resources brings the necessary funds and experience together to achieve implementable results which address health problems affecting low and middle income countries.
+Together we will invest up to a total of £15 million for the fourth call to be launched under the joint global health trials partnership.
 The costs will be shared equally between the three funders.

 This scheme is primarily focused on late stage (equivalent to phase III/IV*) clinical and health intervention trials evaluating efficacy and effectiveness.
 The scheme is aimed at funding Randomised Controlled Trials (RCTs), although other types of methodologies may be used alongside the RCT to explore implementation and operational issues.
 In certain circumstances researchers may wish to propose methods other than an RCT; if this is the case the reasons for adopting a different method must be clarified in the proposal.

 *Please note that this scheme will not include support for registration of pharmaceutical products.

 Phase IIb trials of major relevance to the objectives of this scheme may be permitted.
 If you are considering submitting a phase IIb trial, please consult one of the partner agencies involved for further guidance.